 If you've worked a kitchen island into your design, have you come up with kitchen island seating ideas?
 Is there enough space for yours or would a breakfast bar do the trick just as well?
 Are the bar stools or dining chairs you've picked comfortable enough to encourage people to linger?
 You'd be amazed how much these small details will increase the amount of time your family spends together – and they're a handy addition when friends come over, too.

 If you need more advice on adding a kitchen island, have a read through these clever kitchen island design ideas.

 10. Give the kitchen personality

-From choosing kitchen wall paint colours to creating a gallery wall, picking the best kitchen window dressings, sourcing the best kitchen flooring or simply displaying family photos effectively, giving your kitchen personality is the fun part.
+From choosing kitchen wall paint colours to creating a gallery wall or picking pretty kitchen wallpaper designs, giving your kitchen's interior design personality is all in the detailing.
+Choosing the best kitchen window dressings, sourcing the best kitchen flooring or simply displaying family photos effectively are all part of the process of giving your kitchen personality.